Niue Budget Itinerary: 7 Days

 Day 8 is departure day, so say goodbye to your guesthouse hosts who, no doubt, have made you part of the family, and make your way to Hanan Airport to check in your luggage.

-The departure process in Niue lengthier than your average international departure and one that’s worth getting to understand in Leaving Niue: The Niue Airport Departure Process.
+The departure process in Niue is lengthier than your average international departure and one that’s worth getting to understand in Leaving Niue: The Niue Airport Departure Process.
 You’ll see that you will need to check in your bags a long time before catching your flight.

 Then it’s goodbye to Niue!